Allie spent her early twenties

-Allie's journey into the field began at Rappahannock Community College (RCC), where she enrolled to study social work.
-It was there that an email about the Youth Mental Health Corps (YMHC)-an AmeriCorps program-caught her eye.
+Allie's journey into the field began at Rappahannock Community College (RCC), a partner of Volunteer River Counties, where she enrolled to study social work.
+It was there that an opportunity to join the Youth Mental Health Corps (YMHC)-an AmeriCorps program-caught her eye.
 With the unwavering encouragement of her husband and family, Allie applied.
 After navigating some initial hurdles, the stars finally aligned.
 "I knew it was meant to be," she reflects.

-The YMHC program proved to be the perfect bridge between education and career.
-It allowed Allie to dual-enroll at George Mason University (GMU), where she earned six credits toward her social work degree, and additionally earned the necessary didactic hours required to pursue licensure through the Virginia Department of Counseling.
+The YMHC program was the perfect bridge between education and career.
+Allie was able to dual-enroll at George Mason University (GMU), where she earned six credits toward her social work degree and earned the Behavioral Health Technician Assistant credential through the Virginia Department of Counseling.
+Once she transfers into a 4-year program next spring, she will also be eligible for the Qualified Mental Health Practitioner-Trainee credential, having already completed the necessary training hours during her service.

-Her service began at the Community Services Board (CSB) of the Middle Peninsula-Northern Neck, where she initially shadowed clinicians and observed assessments.
-As her confidence grew, Allie moved from the sidelines to the front lines, eventually serving on the COPE line, a vital crisis hotline connecting residents to urgent resources.
+Her service as a YMHC member began at Middle Peninsula Northern Neck Behavioral Health (MPNN Behavioral Health), the local community services board that provides mental health, developmental disability and substance use services to community members.
+She initially shadowed clinicians and observed assessments while building her understanding of mental health services.
+As her confidence grew, Allie started serving on the COPE line, a vital crisis hotline connecting residents to urgent resources.
 The impact was immediate.
-Allie quickly transitioned from volunteer to employee of the Community Services Board.
+Allie quickly transitioned from volunteer to employee of MPNN Behavioral Health.
 "One of the great things about this program is how it directly connects you to real employment opportunities," she says.
 "You can kick-start your career before you even have your degree."

 Perhaps the most surprising part of Allie's journey is how it changed her perspective on service.
 As a busy mother, she never thought she had the time to give back.
 However, the YMHC program offered a small stipend that helped defray expenses, making it accessible for a working parent.
 "It opened my eyes to what volunteering really is," Allie explains.
 This newfound passion has even spread to her family life; she now volunteers at the local humane society, which welcomes her to bring her kids with her when she is volunteering.